temitayopelumi/Docker_LEARNING/README.md

-# SCA-Cloud-School-Application

 ## Content

-This is a simple Dockerized Flask webpage  built in fulfilment of SCA cloud school Application
+This is a simple Dockerized Flask webpage.

 ## Technologies used